Syracuse Orange: Women's basketball

 The Syracuse Orange women's basketball program is the intercollegiate women's basketball of Syracuse University.
 The program is classified in the NCAA's Division I, and the team competes in the Atlantic Coast Conference.
 The head coach of the team is Felisha Legette-Jack.
 The team began playing in the 1971–72 season.

 Women's ice hockey

-In 2008, Syracuse University announced that it would sanction a women's ice hockey team and become a member of College Hockey America.
+In 2008, Syracuse University announced that it would sanction a women's ice hockey team and become a member of the women-only College Hockey America (CHA).
 The team started playing in 2008.

+After the 2023–24 season, CHA merged with the men-only Atlantic Hockey Association to form Atlantic Hockey America.
+All members of both predecessor conferences were brought into the new league.

+Cross Country

+Men's Cross Country

+Syracuse won the NCAA Men's Cross Country team title in 1951.

+At the 2015 NCAA Division I cross country championships Syracuse won its second NCAA team title with a score of 82 points, beating out Colorado (91) and Stanford (151).
+Syracuse was led by Justin Knight (4th), Colin Bennie (8th), and Martin Hehir (9th), and an All-American performance from Philo Germano (39th) secured the victory.
+Joel Hubbard (47th) rounded out the scoring for the Orange.
+The coaching staff included Brien Bell, Adam Smith and Head Coach Chris Fox, who was subsequently named USTFCCCA National Men's Coach of the Year.

+At the ACC Championships, The Syracuse men's cross country team has finished first or second at this meet in 10 of their 11 seasons in the league, including six league titles (2013, 2014, 2015, 2016, 2017, 2019).
+They joined the league in 2013 and won their first 5 ACC titles.
+Before then, they won the 2012 Big East Cross Country Championship.

 Men's lacrosse

 Syracuse fields a Division I NCAA college lacrosse team.
 Syracuse played its first intercollegiate lacrosse game in 1916, and captured its first USILL division championship in 1920.
 It would go on to win USILL championships in 1922, 1924, and 1925 and the USILA Division II co-national championship (Laurie Cox Trophy) in 1954.
 In the modern NCAA era, Syracuse has won ten national championships, with one additional championship (1990) vacated due to rules infractions.
 The Orange's ten national championship titles are the most of any team in NCAA Division I history.
 Most recently, Syracuse won the 2009 National Championship in a come-from-behind 10–9 overtime victory against Cornell University.
 Prior to that year, they won in 2008.